Losant/losant-mqtt-js/README.md

 device.on('connect', function() { });
 ```

-Emitted by the underlying MQTT client on a successful connection or reconnection.
+Emitted on the very first successful connection.
+All reconnects will emit the 'reconnect' event.

 <a name="device-eventreconnect"></a>
 ### Event: 'reconnect'